BahmanTahayori/nuts-ml/docs/html/_sources/tutorial/example.rst.txt

 Loading data
 ------------

-In many real-world image processing applications the complete set of training images is too large to fit in memory and images would be loaded individually as part of the data flow.
+In many image processing applications the complete set of training images is too large to fit in memory and images would be loaded individually as part of the data flow.
 See `read_images.py
 <https://github.com/maet3608/nuts-ml/blob/master/nutsml/examples/cifar/read_images.py>`_
-for an example that loads images sequentially from the file system.
+for an example that loads images sequentially.

 CIFAR-10 is small benchmark data set and fits in memory.
 We therefore take advantage of the function ``cifar10.load_data()`` provided by